SAMexpert logo

 So, in theory, license mobility for System Center has always existed, but the rules are for dedicated hosts.

 There's no clarity around how to bring System Center licenses onto any shared public cloud infrastructures.
 There's no clarity, really.
 We have it in our SPLA videos somewhere.
-Otherwise, just purely for Azure Hybrid Benefit, you can use Core Infrastructure Suite licenses for Azure Hybrid benefit.
+Otherwise, you can use Core Infrastructure Suite licenses purely for Azure Hybrid Benefit.
 Still, I'm unsure about managing those machines with your on-premises System Center.

 It's not explicitly granted.
-It's not explained by Microsoft.
+Microsoft does not explain it.

 Daryl: As we said, licensing is not simple.
 Very, very complex.
 Alex, let's take one quick last question.